 Dane Laffrey is an American designer based in New York City.
 He studied at Australia's National Institute of Dramatic Art and resided in Sydney from 2002 - 2006.

-His work has been presented at major theaters around the US including Center Theatre Group, The Geffen Playhouse, The Humana Festival, The Hollywood Bowl, The Old Globe, Huntington Theatre Company, Dallas Theatre Center, Actor's Theatre of Louisville, Williamstown Theatre Festival, Baltimore Center Stage, Deaf West / Wallis Annenberg Center, Shakespeare Theatre D.C., Denver Center Theatre Company, Cincinnati Playhouse in the Park, South Coast Rep., Woolly Mammoth, Two River Theatre, Goodspeed Musicals, The Studio Theatre D.C., Trinity Rep., Yale Opera, Chautauqua Theatre Company, Signature Theatre Company, and others.
+His work has been seen at major theaters around the US including Center Theatre Group, The Geffen Playhouse, The Humana Festival, The Hollywood Bowl, The Old Globe, Huntington Theatre Company, Arena Stage, Dallas Theatre Center, Actor's Theatre of Louisville, Williamstown Theatre Festival, Baltimore Center Stage, Deaf West / Wallis Annenberg Center, Shakespeare Theatre D.C., Denver Center Theatre Company, Cincinnati Playhouse in the Park, South Coast Rep., Baltimore Center Stage, Woolly Mammoth, Two River Theatre, Goodspeed Musicals, The Studio Theatre D.C, Yale Opera, Chautauqua Theatre Company, Signature Theatre Company, and others.

-Dane has served on the advisory committee for Lincoln Center Theatre's LCT3 and as a guest artist / guest designer at Yale School of Music, The Juilliard School, NYU, Carnegie-Mellon University, Interlochen Arts Academy, The University of Western Sydney and NIDA.
-He is currently on the faculty at Purchase College.
+Dane has served on the advisory committee for Lincoln Center Theatre's LCT3 and as a guest artist / guest designer at Yale School of Music, The Juilliard School, NYU, Carnegie-Mellon University, Fordham University, Interlochen Arts Academy, The University of Western Sydney and NIDA.
+He was formerly a professor of set design at SUNY Purchase.

-Dane won a 2017 Obie Award for Sustained Excellence of Set and Costume design and has been nominated for a Tony Award, 2 Drama Desk Awards, 5 American Theatre Wing Henry Hewes Design Awards, an Ovation Award (LA) and a Sydney Theatre Award as well as numerous regional accolades.
+Dane won a 2017 Obie Award for Sustained Excellence of Set and Costume design and has been nominated for a Tony Award, 2 Drama Desk Awards, 7 American Theatre Wing Henry Hewes Design Awards, an Ovation Award (LA) and a Sydney Theatre Award, as well as numerous regional accolades.